One Formula, 16 Exchanges: The Magic Formula Beats Local Benchmarks in Most Markets

 This is a correction.
 An earlier version of this analysis reported Indonesia as the "best risk-adjusted result" with a 0.725 Sharpe and 19.58% CAGR.
 Those numbers were wrong.
 The old analysis used a IDR 1B threshold (~$65K USD), which captured companies too small to trade in practice.
 Illiquid micro-caps show artificially low volatility, inflating the Sharpe ratio.

-The worst result with actual data.
+The worst result in the dataset.
 29 cash periods.
-Negative Sharpe.
+Negative Sharpe (-0.090).
 The Tadawul only opened to foreign investors in 2015.
 The early years run on a limited, thinly traded universe.

-Three factors explain the concentration of alpha in these two markets.
+Two factors explain the concentration of alpha in these markets.

 Analyst coverage.
 India's Rs.20B+ stocks average far fewer sell-side analysts than US equivalents.
-Brazilian mid-caps on B3 are similarly undercovered.
+UK mid-caps outside the FTSE 100 are similarly undercovered relative to their US peers.
 Fewer eyeballs means the market takes longer to reprice a mispricing.
 The Magic Formula is a simple screen.
 Simple screens work best when nobody else is running them.

 The Benchmark Lesson